tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Introduce Quandl, and briefly demonstrate to students how to use an internet browser to submit a Quandl API call.

-* Quandl is a data mart of financial data.
-Quandl collects data from various sources, consolidates the data, and then makes it available to users. **Quandl** is a great product to use to extract financial data to calculate ROI, risk-to-reward ratio, etc. Users can access Quandl's data via their API.
-The API supports multiple programming languages, including Python.
+* Quandl is a marketplace of financial data.
+Quandl collects and consolidates data from various sources, and then makes it available to users. **Quandl** is great for extracting financial data to calculate ROI, risk-to-reward ratio, etc. Users access Quandl's data via their API, which supports multiple programming languages, including Python.

   ![quandl_flow.gif](Images/quandl_flow.gif)